scipopt/gcg/doc/resources/devs/detection/detectors/det-varclass.md

      * If the decomposition info says it belongs into the linking variables, fix it to the linking variables
      * If the decomposition info says it belongs into the master variables, fix it to the master variables

-This resuls in all possible partial decompositions where the constraints of one class are either all in the master problem or all in pricing problems.
+This results in all possible partial decompositions where the constraints of one class are either all in the master problem or all in pricing problems.

+### Theoretical Details

 ### Parameters